Am I good enough?

 Eight Lunchtime Concerts every week ensure that every student can take the chance to hone their solo recital skills in front of an audience.
 Regular Performance Classes provide an additional space to perform to fellow students and staff and to gain useful feedback before facing a public audience.

-Chamber music is a large part of the music training at Chetham’s and as such you will be placed in at least one chamber group and often more depending on your instrument and the performance opportunities on offer in any term.
-Every year the Chamber Music Marathon sees around 100 chamber ensembles from across the School performing in front of audiences in an epic day of music making.
+Chamber music is a large part of the music training at Chetham’s and every student plays in at least one chamber group.
+Every spring term we place a special focus on chamber music, and around 100 chamber ensembles from across the School perform in front of audiences in an epic weekend of music making.

 A busy performance programme throughout the year provides regular opportunities for students to perform across the region and further afield, and to apply for regular solo performance opportunities with the School’s larger ensembles.
 Three times each year, academic teaching stops for Music Course, when the whole school spends a week focusing on performance, and the school’s two orchestras – Chetham’s Sinfonia and Symphony Orchestra – perform in major venues in Manchester and beyond.
 Music Course performances have taken place as far afield as London, Norway and the Bay of Naples – ensuring that you are likely to leave Chetham’s with an international performance career already behind you!